Toavina23/flutter_dev_test/README.md

 For simplicity, I have included a .env file in the repository, which would not be a goog practice in a real world application.

-to run the application run in the cli the following command or just use you IDE
+To run the application run the following command in your cli or just use you IDE.
 >flutter run